Michigan vs. Saint Louis odds, March Madness predictions: 2026 NCAA Tournament picks from proven model

 Top Saint Louis vs. Michigan predictions

 After 10,000 simulations of Saint Louis vs. Michigan, SportsLine's model is going Under on the total (161.5 points).
 The Under has hit in six of the last 10 Saint Louis games, and in six of the last nine Michigan games.
-Saint Louis is 4-6 against the spread in its last 10 games.
-Michigan is 2-8 ATS in its last 10.
+These teams have almost identical scoring defense numbers, and if they play closer to their averages, this game very well could end up in the 140s or 150s.

 The model projects the Billikens to have four players score 10.6 points or more, including Robbie Avila, who is projected to score 14.5 points.
 The Wolverines are projected to have five players score 10.1 points or more, led by Yaxel Lendeborg, who is projected to score 17.1 points.
-The model is projecting 160 combined points.
+The model is projecting 160 combined points as the Under hits 53% of the time.
 You can get the spread pick at SportsLine.

 How to make Michigan vs. Saint Louis picks